 South Korea is a fascinating country with so many things to offer.
 However, if you do not like big cities then Seoul would not make you very happy.
 Like most big cities nowadays, expect heavy traffic, crowded places and from time to time bad air quality.

 To be honest, we do not really enjoy big cities.
-That’s why whenever we could we went out of Seoul, either for day trips during the weekend, or for extended holidays.
+That’s why whenever we could we went out of Seoul, either for day trips during the weekend or for extended holidays.
 There is always something to do outside Seoul.

 Korean culture is becoming more and more popular around the world.
-And many times, we encountered foreigners who moved to South Korea, just because they were fan of Korean trends and because of all the recent hype around South Korea.
+And many times, we encountered foreigners who moved to South Korea, just because they were fans of Korean trends and because of all the recent hype around South Korea.
 This was quite amusing to see, but made us enjoy Korea even more.

 gyeongbokgung 7

-South Korea is one of the safest place on earth.
+South Korea is one of the safest places on earth.
 It was really comfortable to live in South Korea, as we never had to consider our safety.
 You can easily leave your phone and wallet on a table in a restaurant or on a bench in a park, and no one will ever touch it.

-However, when moving to South Korea, our families were concerned due to the constant threat coming from North Korea.
+However, when we moved to South Korea, our families were concerned due to the constant threat coming from North Korea.
 But, we never felt in any danger.
 The conflict between both Koreas has been going on for so many years now, that even locals don’t really bother anymore to follow the news about the conflict with North Korea…

 Living in South Korea

-A good thing about South Korea, is that Korean is one of the easiest Asian language to learn.
-First of all, there is a Korean alphabet, called Hangul, which consist of 24 letters.
 So learning how to read comes very easily, which will help you a lot already when living in South Korea.
-Many word in Korean are a direct translation from English words.
+Many words in Korean are a direct translation of English words.
 So you can get a sense of what is it about.

 We then learned how to speak basic sentences and that was enough to survive in South Korea.